SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 	Race Engineer.AudioDevice=Headphone
 	Race Strategist.AudioDevice=Headphone

-*Headphone* is only an example for any audio device configured and name in the standard Windows settings.
+*Headphone* is only an example for any audio device configured and named "Headphone" in the standard Windows settings.
 You only have to enter those lines, where you want to configure a non-default audio device, if not present the currently selected default audio device will be used.

 ## Monitoring health and activities